Q. How do I get started?

 Q. Do I have to use a mobile device?

 A. There are several methods that can be used, including a mobile device app, SMS text message, and voice phone call options.
-While using a mobile device is most convenient option and the one that most users prefer, faculty and staff may request a hardware token instead.
-Replacements for lost or stolen tokens will be charged to the user's department.
-Students must purchase their own tokens.
+While using a mobile device is most convenient option and the one that most users prefer, faculty, staff, and students may request a hardware token instead.
+Replacement costs for lost or stolen tokens are the responsibility of the student or department.

 Q. Can I use Duo without downloading the DUO mobile app?